sez11a/liferay-docs/develop/commerce/articles/10-products-and-inventory-management/30-new-product-type.markdown

     }

 Then create a new Java class implementing the `CPType` interface.
-Insert the following Component annotation before the class declaration:
+Insert the following `@Component` annotation before the class declaration:

     @Component(
         immediate = true,